KennyProgrammer/Force/README.md

 The main language on witch was **Force** writing is **C++**.
 On other side **Lua** using as build manager with **Premake**, **Python** as misc-script utilities and **C#** as backend for user in-engine scripts.

-Other kind a software list witch used in engine, you can find in [SOFTWARE](https://github.com/KennyProgrammer/Force/blob/SOFTWARE) page.
+Other kind a software list witch used in engine, you can find in [SOFTWARE](https://github.com/KennyProgrammer/Force/blob/main/SOFTWARE)

 ## License